Back to Blog

 Step 1: Focus on What You Can Control

-One of the biggest mistakes we make is tying our self-worth to outcomes we don’t control.
 Whether someone chooses us or not is often influenced by factors we may never fully understand.

 What we can control is how we see ourselves.

-I learned to stop questioning my worth every time something didn’t work out.
-A closed door is not a reflection of your capability it simply means that particular space wasn’t aligned with you at that moment.
+A closed door is not a reflection of your capability.
+It simply means that particular space was not aligned with you at that moment.

-Because the moment you start believing you are “not enough,” you begin shrinking yourself and that is far more dangerous than any rejection.
+Because the moment you start believing you are “not enough,” you begin shrinking yourself, and that is far more dangerous than any rejection.

 Step 2: Revisit Where You Have Made an Impact